vstconsulting/polemarch/doc/gui.rst

 * **children** - if this field is true, group can consist of other croups only.
   Otherwise, this group can consist of hosts only.

+* **notes** - not required field for some user’s notes, for example, for what purpose this group was created or something like this.

 Section "Adding new variable":

 * **name** - name of ansible variable.
 This field has autocomplete, so you can just start typing